Ian Calderon: Post-legislative career and gubernatorial candidacy

 In November 2019, Calderon announced he would not seek re-election in 2020 in order to focus more on spending time with his family.
 He served out his term through late 2020.

 His stepmother, Lisa Calderon, ran for and won his former Assembly seat in November 2020.

 After leaving office, Calderon founded a consulting and lobbying firm called Majority Advisors.
 The firm's name is a reference to is his tenure as Majority Leader.

 In September 2025, Calderon officially announced his candidacy for the 2026 California gubernatorial election.
-His campaign highlights issues such as housing affordability, high cost of living, childcare, and integrating technological innovation into state policy (including support for holding bitcoin on the state’s balance sheet).
+In March 2026, he announced his withdrawal, and endorsed the campaign of Congressman Eric Swalwell..
+Then, after Swalwell's exodus from the race, Calderon endorsed Xavier Becerra.